Out in Science, Technology, Engineering, and Mathematics: Conferences

 oSTEM hosts annual conferences that discuss LGBTQ+ topics in STEM as well as intelligence fields.
 Topics discussed include inclusion, outreach, and diversity within the workplace.
 The goal of workshops, talks, and networking events for LGBTQ+ people is to help them integrate and move up in their fields.
 The fourth annual conference was hosted jointly with the National Organization of Gay and Lesbian Scientists and Technical Professionals' Out to Innovate in Atlanta in 2014.

 LGBT STEM Day

-On July 5th, 2018, oSTEM along with Pride in STEM, House of STEM, and InterEngineering created international awareness for LGBTQ+ people in Science, Technology, Engineering, and Math.
+On July 5, 2018, oSTEM along with Pride in STEM, House of STEM, and InterEngineering created international awareness for LGBTQ+ people in science, technology, engineering, and mathematics.

 Awards

 oSTEM presents a variety of awards annually to individuals and organizations that demonstrate a strong dedication to advancing and empowering LGBTQ+ in STEM fields.

+oSTEM Volunteer of the Year Award

+According to the oSTEM website, "This award recognizes volunteers who have gone above and beyond to bring oSTEM to new heights in the last year.
+The Executive Board recognizes volunteers who have demonstrated their drive to achieve great things and push our organization to grow.
+In the past, awardees have been recognized for creating our scholarship program, spearheading the pivot to an online format for our cornerstone event during COVID, cultivating and expanding institutional support for professional members and collegiate members, and stepping into leadership roles with grace and professionalism. oSTEM is powered by the hard work and commitment of our volunteers."